 5. Book Travel Strategically

 Many college students find themselves traveling during peak holiday periods to get home for winter or summer break when prices are at their highest.
-Tickets that normally cost $99 one way could instead ding your wallet for $399 or more.
 Sign up for airline newsletters and alerts, and act quickly when they announce a fare sale.
-Book travel on the days outside of peak travel periods, or on days other than Fridays and Sundays, and you could save big on your next flight.
+Book tickets on the days outside of peak travel periods or on days other than Fridays and Sundays, and you could save big on your next flight.

 Car rentals are another option if you need to travel and don’t have your own vehicle.
-Some rental services will allow drivers as young as 18 for an additional fee, but in general, the older you are, the less expensive it will be.
 Check your credit card terms and conditions to see if your benefits include car rental insurance.
 If so, you can decline it at the rental counter and save money.
-If you have a friend headed the same direction, you can split the gas costs for even more savings.
+If you have a friend headed the same direction, carpooling will allow you to split the gas costs for even more savings.

 6. Sell Unused Belongings